|

 The station's dual side platforms had canopies and railings typical of all Met stations: Designed into the railings were larger cast iron square plates with a stylized diamond design.
 The stairs and platforms were constructed of wood on a steel structure.
 Each platform had a short canopy in the center of the platform, covering the stairs and a small waiting area.
 The canopy frame was iron, with arched latticed supports and bracketed rafters, and hipped roofs of corrugated tin.

-In the mid-1950s, work was undertaken to replace the Garfield Line with a new rapid transit line in the median of the Congress Expressway, parallel to a roughly a block from the Garfield Line.
+In the mid-1950s, work was undertaken to replace the Garfield Line with a new rapid transit line in the median of the Congress Expressway, parallel to and roughly a block from the Garfield Line.
 Kilbourn closed on September 20, 1953 when the Garfield Line was rerouted via temporary grade-level trackage along Van Buren between Sacramento and Aberdeen due to expressway construction.
 Kilbourn was not in the way of the construction project but was closed due to its low patronage to speed up service on the Garfield Line.

 No replacement station was opened on the Congress Line close to Kilbourn in 1958, but the Kostner station was later added one block east of Kilbourn in 1962.